Alcarràs (film)

-Alcarràs is a 2022 Spanish-Italian drama film directed by Carla Simón.
-It is set and shot in Alcarràs, Catalonia, featuring a non-professional cast of Catalan-speaking actors.
-The plot is a family drama about the disappearance of traditional peach-harvesting activities.
+Alcarràs is a 2022 Spanish-Italian drama film directed by Carla Simón featuring a non-professional cast of actors.
+Shot in Catalan and adopting neorealist characteristics, the film explores the plight of a family against the backdrop of traditional peach-harvesting activities in Alcarràs, Catalonia.

-The film had its world premiere at the 72nd Berlin International Film Festival on 15 February 2022, where it won the Golden Bear, the festival's top prize, becoming the first Catalan-language film to do so.
+The film had its world premiere at the 72nd Berlin International Film Festival on 15 February 2022, where it won the Golden Bear, becoming the first Catalan-language film to do so.
+It was subsequently released in Spanish theatres on 29 April 2022 by Avalon and Elastica and in Italian theatres on 26 May 2022 by I Wonder Pictures.

 The film was selected as the Spanish entry for the Best International Feature Film at the 95th Academy Awards, but it was not nominated.
+It won four Gaudí Awards (Picture, Director, Original Screenplay, and Production Supervision) out of 14 nominations.

 Plot

-Set in the rural village of Alcarràs in Catalonia, Spain, the Solé family has been cultivating peach orchards on the same land for generations.
+In the Catalan town of Alcarràs, the Solé family has been cultivating peach orchards on the same land for generations.
 In the height of summer, during the harvesting season, follows the family’s daily life as they gather fruit and tend to the farm.
 But, sadly, the land they’ve farmed for decades, which was once given to them as a verbal promise by the Pinyol family during the Spanish Civil War, is now being reclaimed.

 The new landowner, Mr. Pinyol, plans to uproot the orchard and install solar panels, leaving the Solés with no legal recourse and facing the end of their way of life.

 At the center of the family is Quimet, the stubborn and hot-tempered patriarch, who refuses to accept the situation.
 He believes the land is theirs by right and is determined to harvest the fruit and resist eviction.

 His wife Dolors tries to keep the family together.
 Their teenage children, Roger and Mariona, each cope in different ways.
 Roger, restless and frustrated, dreams of making a living through modern means like growing cannabis, while Mariona escapes into dance and performance, rehearsing for the village’s traditional pageant.

-The younger generation, including the joyful cousins Iris, Pau, and Pere, are largely unaware of the adult conflicts.
-They play among the trees, stage mock trials of a “stolen tractor”, and build forts in the fields, symbolizing a vanishing innocence and the deep emotional bond the family has with the land.
+The younger generation, including the cousins Iris, Pau, and Pere, are largely unaware of the adult conflicts.
+They play among the trees, stage mock trials of a “stolen tractor”, and build forts in the fields.
+These activities have been interpreted as symbolizing a disappearing innocence and the emotional bond the family has with the land.

 As summer draws to a close, so too does their time on the farm, Quimet’s relationship with his brother and uncle becomes strained over differing ideas on how to respond.
 Attempts at negotiation with Pinyol fail.
 Machinery eventually arrives to begin dismantling the orchard, and the family is powerless to stop it.

 Quimet and his family sit down for what may be their last lunch under the trees, surrounded by the sound of chainsaws.
 The children dance one final time in the orchard, even as the bulldozers draw near.